-European ro-ro providers could benefit from fresh investment in Africa by Chinese and European automotive manufacturers, delegates at the Euro-Med convention, held by Grimaldi Group in the Greek capital of Athens at the beginning of October, were told.
+European ro-ro providers could benefit from fresh investment in Africa by Chinese and European automotive manufacturers, according to speakers at this year’s Euro-Med convention, held by Grimaldi Group in the Greek capital of Athens.

 Chinese manufacturing investment in Africa, in particular, could provide a boost to business for ro-ro-providers, said Ennio Cascetta, MD of Rete Autostrade Mediterranee (Ram), a division of Italy’s Ministry of Infrastructure and Transport focused on the promotion of the Motorway of the Seas (MoS) initiative.

 “We always think about China and Europe in terms of deep-sea connections and rail, but China is also investing hugely in Africa and over the last five years has invested $53 billion in manufacturing plants there,” said Cascetta.

 China’s efforts to exploit offshore manufacturing in the country were already well developed, he noted, adding that in the future, goods made there would be going back to China, as well as being transported by sea to customers in Europe.